 Management strategies:

 - Use baby gates, crates, and closed doors to limit access.
-A dog that can't reach the window can't practice window-lunging.
+A dog that cannot reach the window cannot practice window-lunging.

 - Walk during off-peak hours when there are fewer triggers.
-6am walks with no dogs in sight are not "avoiding the problem"—they're setting your dog up for success while their brain finishes developing.
+Early morning walks with no dogs in sight are not avoidance; they are setting your dog up for success while their brain finishes developing.

 - Keep your dog on a long line during off-leash time.
-They cannot respond to recall reliably right now because their prefrontal cortex cannot override the pull of interesting stimuli.
-A long line keeps them safe without requiring impulse control they don't have.
+They cannot respond to recall reliably because their prefrontal cortex cannot override the pull of environmental stimuli.
+A long line keeps them safe without requiring impulse control they do not yet have.

-- Remove opportunities for failure instead of expecting willpower they don't have.
-This isn't cheating or avoiding training—it's neuroscience-informed management.
+- Remove opportunities for failure instead of expecting willpower they do not have.
+This is neuroscience-informed management, not cheating.

 3. Prioritize Mental Exercise Over Physical Exercise

-The failure mode: An overtired adolescent dog has even worse impulse control (fatigue degrades prefrontal cortex function).
-Additionally, dogs that get extensive physical exercise develop cardiovascular fitness, meaning they need even more exercise to tire out.
-You create an athlete who still has poor impulse control—the worst of both worlds.
+This is counterintuitive but well-supported: more physical exercise will not fix adolescent chaos.
+An overtired adolescent dog has even worse impulse control because fatigue degrades prefrontal cortex function.
+Additionally, dogs that get extensive physical exercise develop cardiovascular fitness, meaning they need progressively more exercise to tire out.
+You create an athlete who still has poor impulse control.

 What works better:

-- Sniff walks (let them explore at their own pace instead of marching along).
+- Sniff walks: let them explore at their own pace.
 Sniffing activates the seeking system and produces calm satisfaction without adrenaline.

-- Training sessions (mental work is more tiring than physical work).
-15 minutes of training produces more settled behavior than an hour of fetch.
+- Short training sessions: 15 minutes of training produces more settled behavior than an hour of fetch.

-- Calm enrichment (frozen treats, chew time, food-dispensing toys).
-Chewing releases calming endorphins and keeps them occupied without building arousal.
+- Calm enrichment: frozen treats, chew time, food-dispensing toys.
+Chewing releases calming endorphins without building arousal.

 4. Build in Decompression Time

-Adolescent dogs need more sleep than you think.
-Growing brains require downtime to consolidate learning and regulate emotions—and sleep-deprived dogs show worse impulse control, more reactivity, and slower learning.
+Adolescent dogs need more sleep than most owners expect.
+Growing brains require downtime to consolidate learning and regulate emotions.
+Sleep-deprived dogs show worse impulse control, more reactivity, and slower learning.

 The schedule:

-- 16-20 hours of sleep per day is normal for adolescent dogs.
-If your dog is getting less, they're likely overtired, not "high energy."
+- 16 to 20 hours of sleep per day is normal for adolescent dogs.
+If your dog is getting less, they are likely overtired, not high energy.

 - After any exciting event (walks, play, guests), enforce rest time in a crate or quiet room.
-Adrenaline takes 72 hours to fully clear from the body; cortisol (stress hormone) takes even longer.
+Adrenaline takes up to 72 hours to fully clear from the body; cortisol takes even longer.

-- Don't interpret restlessness as "they need more activity"—sometimes it means they're overtired.
-A dog that can't settle is often a dog whose arousal is too high to access off-switch behaviors.
+- Do not interpret restlessness as "they need more activity."
+A dog that cannot settle is often a dog whose arousal is too high to access off-switch behaviors.

-If your dog can't settle after an hour of activity, that's a sign they need less stimulation, not more.
-Adding more activity to an overtired adolescent dog makes behavior worse, not better.
+If your dog cannot settle after an hour of activity, that is a sign they need less stimulation, not more.

 5. Protect Them During Fear Periods